Anxiety, Worries and Fears

 The following tips can also help reduce your anxiety, especially when your anxiety is associated with "a fear of the unknown:"

 - Ask questions about procedures so you know what to expect.

-- Regular physical activity releases natural pheromones that combat anxious feelings.
+- Regular physical activity (exercise) releases natural pheromones that combat anxious feelings.

 - Use relaxation techniques when facing anxiety-provoking situations.
 These may include meditation, deep breathing, listening to your favorite music, prayer, etc. Find what works best for you.

 - Consider a referral to a cognitive-behavioral therapist who specializes in the treatment of anxiety and adjustment disorders.
 These therapists focus on reframing thoughts, deep breathing, guided imagery, hypnosis, relaxation, and meditation to help manage anxiety.